 “When we’re in a vehicle like a car or a train, or a ship especially, you’re not actually physically moving.
 Your body is still.
 You’re sat down.
 You’ve got no signals from the muscles saying we are moving right now your muscles are saying we are stationary.”

 However, while your muscles might say you’re stationary, other parts of your body do not.
 The fluid in your ears, for example, continues to move, which informs the body that you’re still in motion, despite your muscles, nerves and eyes claiming it isn’t true.
 What you end up with is mixed messages from a sensory confusion, which happens to be exactly the kind of sensory mismatch that we experience when we’re being poisoned.

-With your brain fighting itself over whether you’re in one place or in motion, your body is getting the message to throw up and rid yourself of whatever it is that’s making you sick.
+With your brain fighting itself over whether you’re in one place or in motion— reading in cars, your body is getting the message to throw up and rid yourself of whatever it is that’s making you sick.
 Burnett says:

 “As soon as the brain gets confused by anything like that, it says, ‘Oh, I don’t know what to do, so just be sick, just in case’.”
 So basically, motion sickness comes from your brain being super vigilant and anxious.
 Talk about a worry wart!

 Well, reading in cars make the sensory mismatch that much worse because instead of looking out of the window, and proving to your brain that you are still in motion, you’re looking at a static page, which just makes everything that much more confusing.

 Oh and just in case you were wondering, kids tend to get worse motion sickness because their brains are still developing, and are therefore easier to confuse.
 The good news is, many people grow out of it by the time they reach adulthood, or at least learn to manage it better!